polius/filesync/README.md

 [https://filesync.app](https://filesync.app)

-FileSync.app is a file sharing web app that allows users to transfer files between multiple devices.
+FileSync.app is a file sharing web application that allows users to transfer files between multiple devices with end-to-end encryption.

-This solution simplifies file sharing by leveraging WebRTC, an open framework for the web that enables Real-Time Communications capabilities in the browser.

 No account creation or signups are required.
 It enables both one-to-one and many-to-many file transfers, works across various networks and devices, and requires no app installation.

-This app ensures robust security through end-to-end encryption.
-When a file is uploaded, it is divided into smaller chunks, and each chunk undergoes encryption using AES-GCM.
-These encrypted chunks are then transmitted to the other users in the room.
-When the file is downloaded by the intended recipient, all the encrypted chunks are decrypted, ensuring complete security throughout the transmission process.

 ### ➕ Create a room